minprog/programmeren-2/onderwerp/20 complexity/indexer/content.md

 What happens if you search the word "the"?

-# Complexity questions, part 3
+# Complexity questions

-In the file `questions.txt` that you created earlier, write down the answers to the questions below.
+In a file called `questions.txt` write down the answers to the questions below.

-### Question 11
+### Question 1

 Consider the total number of words from the book included in the index to be the input size **N** for the `search_index()` function.